 The databases mainly offer information on the basis of citation analysis of journals, subject areas and countries and can be used, for example, to check the relative significance of journals within a subject category or - as an author - to select journals for future publications or to evaluate existing publications.

 In the Journal Citation Reports Science Edition database of the American company Thomson, the article and citation data of more than 8000 mainly English-language journals from the fields of medicine, technology and science are evaluated each year.
 There is also the JCR Social Sciences Edition.
-The data is published each year in July (online and on CD-ROM) and is based on the evaluations of the previous year (JCR year).
+The data is published online each year in July and is based on the evaluations of the previous year (JCR year).